husio/strictjson/README.md

 ## Validation

+Every non-pointer field is required.
+This means that to unmarshal JSON data, type compatible non zero value must be provided.
+All fields with `json` tag `omitempty` are not required as they were pointer types.

+Empty containers (slice, map) is considered empty value.

+Container of pointer values is not required while at least one element for container of non pointer values must provided to successfully unmarshal.

 Although package provides strict type checking, it does not validate unmarshaled content.
 Any data validation must be done manually.